 Platinum, like other precious metals, is a highly valued metal due to its rarity, density, and uses in various industries such as automotive, jewelry, and electronics.
 Refined .995 pure platinum is traded traded globally on various commodities exchanges markets around the world.

 Platinum can be an effective way to diversify your investment portfolio with a tangible asset that you can hold in your hand and store easily at home.
 As a hard asset, its value is intrinsic and can serve as a store of value and a hedge against inflation.

-Like other precious metals, platinum is traded globally on various commodities exchanges.
-Trading is performed based on contracts for future delivery.
+Like other precious metals, platinum trading is performed based on contracts for future delivery.
 The spot price of platinum is the current price that contract futures are being traded for potential delivery of a contract.
-As futures. most platinum and other precious metals are sold before it is mined or refined.
+As futures. most platinum and other precious metals are sold long before the platinum ore is mined or refined into .995 pure form.